sdkbox-doc/en/src/facebook/readme.md

 #Facebook

+##Prerequisites
+* __For Android, Facebook requires a minimum version of 4.0.3.
+This version is newer than what the other SDKBOX plugins require.__

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Facebook plugin.
 Make sure you setup SDKBOX installer correctly.
 ```bash